How far have you come from the work you planned at the beginning of the year? Do you have any idea about what worked and what didn’t? And why?

 After identifying these gaps, come up with the steps you need to take to close them.

 Once you have identifies what the gaps are, you need to look into why they exist and what you can do about them.
-For this, you will need to make use of several tools to make things easier.
+There are a few gap analysis models you can use for this task.
 Following we have listed a few Gap analysis tools that you can use.

 How to do it;